by Rose A. Valenta

 “Flak jacket underneath.”
 She answered.
 “I got it from Louie ‘The Nose.”

 “Come on, Teresa, you’re 80 years old.
 Who’s going to mess with you?”

-“Hey, they let that Gambino guy off last week.
+“Hey, they let that Gambino guy off.
 You know, John ‘junior’ Gatti.
 Now, they call him ‘Teflon John.’
 He don’t have friends in South Philadelphia.
 Two guys came down from New York last week and started something near the Sports Complex.
-I smell trouble.
-Plus, it’s December 7th, like we got the malocchio or something.
+I smell trouble like we got the malocchio or something.
 Maybe we shouldn’t go today.”

 “Yeah?
 What are we gonna do if they decide they want to eat something at Mama Mia’s and start a fight?”

 “Teresa, they don’t mess with old ladies.
 Besides, we're going to eat at Pat's.”